 Blanche Bong Cook

-Professor Blanche Bong Cook is the Curt and Linda Rodin Associate Professor of Law and Social Justice.
+Professor Blanche Bong Cook is the Curt and Linda Rodin Professor of Law and Social Justice.
 Before joining Loyola Law, she was a tenured Associate Professor at Wayne State University Law School in Detroit, Michigan and the University of Kentucky Rosenberg College of Law in Lexington, Kentucky.

 Before joining the academy, she served as an Assistant United States Attorney with the Department of Justice, where she specialized in large-scale drug and sex-trafficking prosecutions.
 As a federal prosecutor, she briefed and/or argued more than 44 federal appeals.

 Professor Cook clerked for the Honorable Damon J. Keith of the United States Court of Appeals for the Sixth Circuit.
 She was also an associate at Miller, Canfield, Paddock and Stone in Detroit and Seyfarth Shaw in Chicago, where she specialized in employment discrimination, labor law, and sexual harassment litigation and prevention training.

 Professor Cook has established herself as a leading expert on sex trafficking by problematizing the entire spectrum of sex-trafficking prosecutions and the commercialization and exploitation of women and girls.
 She is actively involved in shaping the emerging nationwide discourse on sex trafficking and victims' rights as it relates to evidentiary issues, race-class-gender profiling, victim blaming, and sex-trafficking statutes.
 She writes in the areas of sex trafficking, victims’ rights, police violence, implicit bias, criminal procedure, critical race theory, human rights, race and gender discrimination, black feminist legal theory, womanist thought, and the normative gaze of identity.